Home » Francis Gary Powers Jr. provided details on his father’s U-2 being shot down

 Gary Powers

 “Especially in light of the U-2 that was shot down over Cuba in 1962, I understood my father’s frustration.
-All of the sudden, Washington officials were faced with the political dilemma of having to admit that the Soviets were more advanced than they realized,” Francis Gary Powers Jr.
+All of a sudden, Washington officials were faced with the political dilemma of having to admit that the Soviets were more advanced than they realized,” Francis Gary Powers Jr.

 The downing of the American U-2 spy plane over the Soviet Union on May 1, 1960, was one of the most talked-about incidents of the Cold War.
 Francis Gary Powers was the pilot.
 The current Steven Spielberg film Bridge of Spies depicts the event.
 An international incident resulted from Powers’ kidnapping by the KGB, televised show trial, and imprisonment.
 He was later freed by Soviet authorities in exchange for Soviet spy Rudolf Abel, who had been detained.
 Powers was cleared of any misconduct while imprisoned in Russia upon his return to the US, but because of bad news and the government’s reluctance to vigorously defend Powers, controversy persisted until his untimely death in 1977.